 What I want to explore:

 Within my personal study, my main themes are femininity and youth.
 I want to explore these themes because feminism is a movement to put an end to sexism, sexist exploitation, and oppression and to achieve full gender equality in law and in practice.
-I feel passionately about the role of women and how society has shaped stereotypes surrounding them, as well as looking into how women have overcome these stereotypes since the 1950s.
+I feel passionately about the role of women and how society has shaped stereotypes surrounding them, as well as looking into how women have overcome these stereotypes since the 1950s, which links to the ‘Challenge’ element within the project.
 In addition, I chose youth as one of my main themes because youthhood is the time in our lives that teaches us how to make decisions and start making reasonable choices.
 This is an element that I relate to as I am currently in my teenage years and learning how to make important decisions for my future, therefore this topic is something I can apply my own experiences to which will give my work a more realistic approach.
 From my artist inspiration I gathered that Kurland depicts a dream landscape, and a world where even imaginations of resistance are misshapen by white supremacy.
 These two themes also link to women stereotypes and gender roles, which are two other specific topics I will be diving into.
 The main issue I will be researching is women stereotypes, where I have looked at Cindy Sherman as well as Justine Kurland.
 Sherman is a photographer who probed the construction of identity, playing with the visual and cultural codes of art, celebrity and gender.
 I took inspiration from these two artists specifically because I feel that they take their own unique approach to the social issues and portray their work in contrasting ways.

 Why it matters to me: